learn-co-curriculum/instant-datascience/README.md

 Above we can see that `x` points to a `list` of the `unique_words`, and `y` points to the `list` of values from our `word_histogram`, which represent the number of times each word appears.

-We now have plotted our words.
-The Beach Boys say "Ba" 19 times and remember we only copied over some of the lyrics.
+We have now plotted our words!
+We can see that The Beach Boys say "Ba" 19 times, and remember we only copied over some of the lyrics!
 Repetitive indeed.

 ### Summary